I upgraded to a 27-inch iMac. Here are a few tips if you’re thinking of buying one, too.

 Don’t buy extra RAM from Apple.
 It’s extortionate.
-I bought my system with the minimum of 4GB RAM, then purchased another 8GB through Crucial (arrived next day).
+I got my machine with the minimum of 4GB RAM, then bought another 8GB through Crucial (arrived next day).
 Installation is simple, takes ten minutes, and doesn’t affect the validity of AppleCare.
-8GB cost me £80 from Crucial.
-Apple would’ve charged in the region of £500.
+Crucial charged me £80 for 8GB.
+That would’ve been in the region of £500 from Apple.

-I was a little tempted to add a 256GB solid state drive to the 1TB hard drive.
-It’d improve start-up times.
-But at £600 extra, no thanks.
+I thought of adding a 256GB solid state drive to the 1TB hard drive to improve start-up times.
+But at £600 extra I gave it a miss.
 The i7 is already a powerful machine.
-More than enough for my needs.
+More than enough for me.

 Do you have any buying tips to share?